piccoloser/piccoloser/README.md

 I implement practices from both OOP and functional programming in my code, and I'm very careful with my design.
 To add to that, I make a point of documenting my work and making sure that I never again have to scan through my own code trying to figure out what it does.

 I consider myself an avid typist.
-My personal best is 143WPM (50 words, basic English).
+My personal best is 150WPM (50 words, basic English).
 I type on a custom mechanical keyboard that I built myself, and that's where I get my best speeds.
 [I actually have two of them](https://imgur.com/gallery/V6pnpEd).

+Most of my work is done in private organization repos, but surely there are some interesting things lying around here...

 ## Outside the Office